 Note, you can use a select statement and create a procedure out of it.
 Likewise, you can do with views.

-Let use the table schema below, to learn more about store procedure.
+Let's use the table schema below, to learn more about store procedures.

 The TABLE_NAME is tblEmployee and has 7 columns under the COLUMN_NAME, each column will have data.

 We will be using the table tblEmployee to create a procedure out of it.

 In order to create and execute a procedure, the following commands are used.

 The create procedure command, created a procedure with three columns, EmployeeNumber, EmployeeFirstName and EmployeeLastName out of the seven columns in the table tblEmployee.